algosup/2022-2023-project-5-algorithmics-Team-3/readme.md

 ## Overview

 For this project, we are working with the company [Krug Champagne](https://www.krug.com/fr/la-maison-krug), a french champagne house established in Reims and founded in 1843.
-It is a subsidiary of [LVMH](https://www.lvmh.fr) (Moët Hennessy Louis Vuitton), a french company group that is world leader in luxe industry.
+It is a subsidiary of [LVMH](https://www.lvmh.fr) (Moët Hennessy Louis Vuitton), a french company group that is world leader in the luxury industry.

 Our goal is to create a software for the society that is going to simulate the blending of different wines and bring the closest result to a formula approved by winemakers with the minimum number of steps.